Wireless Emergency Alerts in Germany: Background

 Since WWII, the traditional method for informing the public about a disaster in Germany has been civil defence sirens.
 An equivalent to the US Emergency Broadcasting System for sending messages via radio and TV did not exist in Germany for a long time but such a system is now part of the Modular Warning System (MoWas).
 MoWas is developed by the Federal Office for Civil Protection and Disaster Relief (BBK) to warn the population and is coupled to authorities, media and all situation centres of the state governments and their redundancy locations as well as in all integrated control centres in North Rhine-Westphalia, Brandenburg and Schleswig-Holstein.
 The system is connected to all public broadcasters, a number of private broadcasters, the news agencies dpa, AFP, dts Nachrichtenagentur, the digital billboards of Ströer Media and Wall GmbH, T-Online International, the situation room of Deutsche Bahn and all relevant alert apps.

 Cell Broadcast

 There were increasing calls to use the Cell Broadcast service in Germany to warn the population in the event of a disaster.
 The demands intensified after the Floods in Western and Central Europe in 2021.

 In August 2021, the German federal government announced that it would introduce Cell Broadcast within the next year.
 The Bundestag and Bundesrat subsequently approved the necessary amendment to the Telecommunications Act.
-With the approval of the Bundesrat for the introduction of the mobile warning regulation of the Federal Ministry for Economic Affairs and Climate Action on November 26, 2021, the service will be usable in early 2023.
-On the second nationwide warning day on December 8, 2022, cell broadcast is to be used in Germany for the first time as warning devices are tested.
-The message is intended to reach all mobile devices that are compatible with Cell Broadcast and have reception.
+The Bundesrat approved the introduction of the mobile warning regulation of the Federal Ministry for Economic Affairs and Climate Action on November 26, 2021.
+On the second nationwide warning day on December 8, 2022, cell broadcast was successfully used in Germany for the first time.
+The message was intended to reach all mobile devices that are compatible with Cell Broadcast and have reception.

+In February 2023, the Cell Broadcast warning system officially started regular operation.
+In June 2023, mobile phone operator Vodafone Germany announced that since the start of official operation, 77 warning messages had been sent via Cell Broadcast in various parts of Germany.